Point Nepean Master Plan Implementation Project

 The Point Nepean Master Plan provides clear direction on sustainable improvements and investment within the national park in accordance with the site’s Traditional Owner values and Parks Victoria’s Point Nepean National Park and Point Nepean Quarantine Station Management Plan 2009 and Port Phillip Heads Marine National Park Management Plan 2006.
 It ensures that the park’s outstanding natural and cultural values are protected and its rich history is expressed and celebrated.

-4. A new camping experience at the Quarantine Station – Underway - Completion due December 2021.
+4. A new camping experience at the Quarantine Station.
 This project will deliver a new low impact, short stay camping experience within the Quarantine Station area, including access to pre-pitched tents and basic facilities.

 $3.7 million State Government funding